FAQs

 Primaries reflect the dominant preference of the voters in a given party.
 Some moderates in both parties hope that open primaries might reduce extremism, but unfortunately neither the scholarly studies nor the practical experience in the 23 states with open primaries support this contention.
 For example, 70% of the members (14 of 20) of the anti-democracy Freedom Caucus in the US House were elected from open-primary states, which is not much of an advertisement for its moderating impact.

 Political science studies, however, do demonstrate that extremists who win in primaries pay a slight penalty in the general elections.
-Fusion offers a clear path to increase this penalty for extremism by offering a ballot line in general elections and a powerful organized voice for moderates.
+Fusion offers a clear path to increase this penalty for extremism by offering a new ballot line in general elections, which could translate to a powerful organized voice for moderates.

 The most reliable way to reduce the power of anti-democracy extremists who succeed in winning primary elections is to have them fail in the subsequent general elections.
 They need to pay a price for their views, and that can best be accomplished by a new, pro-democracy party of the center, nested in a fusion-legal regime.
 Whether that new fusion party can play this role will of course depend not only on the re-legalization of fusion, but equally on the skill and determination of state-based leaders and organizers.